ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/index.rst

 In particular, :eq:`cfr_cond_indep_eqn` holds for **any set of causes** :math:`c_1,\dotsc, c_k`, **as long as** :math:`c_i` **is one of them**.
-Therefore, when we compute the overall case fatality risk of :math:`c_i` by averaging over the entire population of simulants, we get
+Therefore, when we compute the overall case fatality risk of :math:`c_i` by averaging over the entire population of simulants who have the cause :math:`c_i`, we get

  .. math::